Call us Toll free: 866-FILL-JAR

 Causes: Too drastic a drop in pouring OR cooling temperatures resulting in more rapid contraction of the wax | Air bubbles or voids in the wax.

-Remedy Recommendations: Bring temperature of jars/container at least up to room temperature | Reduce pour temperature | Manage cooling temperatures for a slower more even cooling process.
+Remedy Recommendations: Bring temperature of jars/container at least up to room temperature | Reduce pour temperature | Manage cooling temperatures for a slower more even cooling process | Avoid over-stirring to prevent air bubbles from forming and trying to escape | Gently tap or poke a stirrer into the wax right after pouring to release bubbles | Use a heat gun to remelt the top surface.

 Syneresis

 Also known as fragrance bleed, this is when liquid accumulates on the top surface or bottom of the candle after cooling/curing.
+This can sometimes be mistaken for moisture in the wax.
+(See section above.)

 Causes: Excessive fragrance oil | Fragrance oil doesn’t bind to the wax because it was added at too low of a temperature.

-Remedy Recommendations: When using plant-based wax, add fragrance oil at 185°F and stir very gently | Adjust your fragrance load to the recommendation.
+Remedy Recommendations: When using plant-based wax, add fragrance oil at 185°F and stir very gently | Adjust your fragrance load to the recommended percentages.

 Tunneling